There are several commands that provide high-level information about the nonzero elements of a sparse matrix:

 n = 10000; A = 4*speye(n);

-Awithin a loop takes considerably more time than a similar vectorized operation:
+Awithin a loop takes is slower than a similar vectorized operation:

 Aduring each pass through the loop.